 101-109 Financial Analysis

 A capstone course for fourth semester accounting students that offers a simulated work experience for a career in the accounting profession.
 Topics include budgeting, forecasting, and financial analysis.
-Emphasis is placed on spreadsheeting and mock interviews are a requirement.
+Emphasis is placed on spreadsheeting and financial statement preparation.